particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep(long seconds)` does NOT stop the execution of application code (non-blocking call).
 Application code will continue running while the {{network-type}} module is in this mode.

-This mode is not recommended; it is better to manually control the network connection using SYSTEM_MODE(MANUAL) instead.
+This mode is not recommended; it is better to manually control the network connection using SYSTEM_MODE(SEMI_AUTOMATIC) instead.

 ```cpp
 // SYNTAX